-Sample and purchase exceptional wine, beer and art created by the state’s finest makers
+Sample and purchase exceptional wine, beer and art and crafts created by Iowa’s finest makers and purveyors

 Looking for an authentic Iowa gift to bring back home or want to sample some of the Midwest’s finest wines?
 Iowa studios and farms are overflowing with handmade pieces of art, small-batch craft beer and fresh-picked produce to pique the interest of any palate.

 America’s craft beer boom has also flourished in Iowa, where brewers have easy access to grains and fresh water to create award-winning brews for every taste.
 Located just outside of Ames on a 40-acre, family-owned farm, Alluvial Brewing Company allows visitors to sample spring ales and lagers while walking through preserved wetlands and vegetable rows.
 Continue west to the nearby city of Boone, home of the Boone Valley Brewing Company.
 Favorites in this intimate pub include the Roxie Irish Red and Halligan Porter for those who prefer their brews on the sweet side.
 A nearby agritourism adventure awaits at Jefferson County Ciderworks, which owns over 700 heirloom apple trees to create tasty creations that integrate flavors like lavender, orange and hibiscus.